Fathom is hiring for multiple positions across our nationwide sites! To see all open positions, click here.

 Stainless Steel GP1

-Stainless Steel GP1 has a chemical composition that corresponds to US classification 17-4, European 1.4542, and German X5CrNiCuNb16-4.
-This kind of steel is characterized by having good mechanical properties; excellent ductility in laser processed state, and is widely used in a variety of engineering applications.
-This material is ideal for many part-building applications such as functional metal prototypes, small series products, individualized products, or spare parts.
+Stainless steel GP1 has a chemical composition that corresponds to US classification 17-4, European 1.4542 and German X5CrNiCuNb16-4.
+This type of steel has good mechanical properties and excellent ductility and is used in many engineering applications.
+This material is ideal for functional metal prototypes, small series products, individualized products and spare parts.

 Stainless Steel GP1 Properties